GoodLifeRoleplay/Pal/README.md

 Navigate to ```src-tauri\target\debug\pal_api_config.ini``` and edit the fields to match your server and then run the command to start the app again

-## Video showing download install and running the application
+## Video showing download install and running the application (video is from initial release, the app has been slightly updated so you dont need to run to generate config and run again to work, it will now just work from first start)

 https://github.com/user-attachments/assets/514ca58a-417a-4a3c-b230-06a4412ce504